 Wireframe.cc provides an ultra-minimal interface that is very straightforward to use — it’s about as close as you can get to a literal paper-and-pen prototype.

-For extra functionality, premium versions run from $16 to $99 per month.
+Premium versions run from $16 to $99 per month for extra functionality.
 The free version is likely too basic for long-term use, but it's a good resource for cash-strapped teams to get started on designs before upgrading to a paid tool.

-There are plenty of wireframe tools for designers to seamlessly transition their projects from one stage to the next.
-Choosing the right tool is an important step in the design process.
-So take your time evaluating what's on the market.
-Avoid choosing a program just because it’s popular with another team.
+There are plenty of wireframe tools for designers available, so take your time evaluating what's on the market.
+Avoid choosing a program because it’s popular.

-And when considering “free” tools, remember that most options offer a set of basic features and ask you to upgrade to a paid plan to access the best functionality.
-Freemium tools are great to get you started, but you'll inevitably abandon them or give in to upgrading to a paid plan — so consider spending money on the perfect solution from the get-go that will grow with you.
+When considering “free” tools, remember that most options offer a set of basic features and ask you to upgrade to a paid plan to access the best functionality.
+These freemium tools are great to get you started, but consider spending money on the perfect solution from the get-go that will grow with you.

 Editor's note: This post was originally published in October 2020 and has been updated for comprehensiveness.